sbachinin/dalat-map/log.md

+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED
+UNCATEGORIZED

+peaks and land areas titles are still in other layers

+minzoom:
+    (IF GOOD A CONCEPT)
+    works only for land_areas,
+    need for all titles

     a lot of old crappy photos:
         https://bois.com.vn/bo-suu-tap-100-tam-anh-biet-thu-co-da-lat-xua/

-    write to thi tuan, can they provide photos / info?
+    write to thi tuan, can they provide photos / info